Code-Institute-Submissions/milestoneoneproject/README.md

 ![Desk top mockup](./user-design-experience/Skeleton_Plane/Desk_Top_Mockup.jpg)
 ![Mobile mockup](./user-design-experience/Skeleton_Plane/Mobile_mockup.jpg)
 -
 **Note that the final design has changed from the original design in the mockups.
-The reason why it has changed is because I was trying different layouts while I was experimenting and learning the code and sometimes the new designs looked better than the original ones or was just more responsive.
-In the desktop design the block with information was not that dominant which I have changed it the and made bigger and put is on the background picture with a carousel.
-Als have I centered the Main information block and added a madal with a button.
+The reason why it has changed.
+I was trying different layouts while I was experimenting and learning the code and sometimes the new designs looked better than the original ones,  or was just more responsive.
+In the desktop design the block with information was not that dominant which I have changed.
+Made it bigger and put is on the background picture with a carousel.
+Als have I centered the Main information block and added a modal with a button.
 On the mobile design I have added no picture and have just made use of the info block and made sure the button was visable for the user.
 I have also replaced the logo at the footer and put the links for contact and sosial media*

 ## Features